 For live links, click to: riverhouses.org/2019-cygnus

-Today marks the beginning of the River Houses year and the beginning of our Fall Term — Cygnus Term — which runs from September through November.
+Today is the beginning of the River Houses year and the beginning of our fall term — Cygnus Term — named for the Great Swan of the Heavens.
+Cygnus Term runs from September through November.

 We put great stock in the educational value of the calendar in the River Houses.
 The calendar is the framework on which we human beings hang a great many of the facts we know about the world: historical events, natural phenomena, personal reminiscences, the seasons, blooming flowers, migrating birds, the sun and moon, the planets, the stars.
 A key part of every student’s intellectual development is the development of “calendar sense” — a sense of time and history.

 Our annual River Houses calendar (riverhouses.org/calendars) divides the homeschool year into four three-month terms (quarters) that roughly correspond to the seasons, and these terms are named after prominent seasonal constellations of the northern hemisphere: